sehgxl/sehgxl/README.md

-- 👋 Hi, I’m Abhinav
+- Hi, I’m Abhinav.
-- 👀 I’m interested in Web Development
+- Writing code is fun fr.
-- 📫 Reach me @ abhinavsehgal802@gmail.com
+- Email - abhinavsehgal802@gmail.com
-- tw-@sehgxl
+- Twitter - sehgxl

 <!---
 sehgxl/sehgxl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.